Recipe Overview

 • Switch up the veggies.
 Choose vegetables that are firm and crisp so they cook in the same amount of time.
 Try cauliflower, Brussels sprouts, cubed sweet potato, celery, green beans, parsnips, or turnips.

-• Not a fan of peanut sauce?
+• Try another sauce.
 Drizzle the vegetables and tofu with hot honey instead.
 You can make any sauce that you prefer, or buy a jar of sauce in the Asian foods section.
-Sweet chili sauce is one of my favorites.
+Yum yum sauce or bang bang sauce are popular sauces that can be drizzled on after the meal is baked à la Japanese hibachi-style restaurants.

 • Looking for more ways to make crispy baked tofu?
 Try crispy air fryer tofu, baked sesame tofu, or all purpose baked tofu.